Make money selling plants from your own backyard nursery

 A backyard nursery can be a profitable home business for the new grower or would-be small farmer.
 I found out this spring that people seem to pay more for ornamental plants than the ones they can eat!
 You can take advantage of this odd fact by growing and selling plants for money.

-I ventured into the backyard nursery business on a small scale a couple years ago; I wanted to test the waters before I bet the farm on a new business (to mix a metaphor.)
+I ventured into the nursery business on a small scale a couple years ago; I wanted to test the waters before I bet the farm on a new business (to mix a metaphor.)
 Here's what appealed to me about growing plants for money:

 • I could start on a small scale and learn without a huge investment